roytang/blog/content/post/2006/12/the-next-generation-of-faqs.md

 url: /2006/12/the-next-generation-of-faqs/
 ---

 Something I didn't expect from the Youtube phenomenon: apparently, FAQ writers can now link to instructional videos for difficult to describe game walkthroughs.
-If you don't have any idea what I mean, an "FAQ&#8221; is a document that helps someone to do a particular thing by providing answers to Frequently Asked Questions.
+If you don't have any idea what I mean, an "FAQ" is a document that helps someone to do a particular thing by providing answers to Frequently Asked Questions.
 In my case, I most often read FAQs for video games to help through the difficult spots, usually from [GameFAQs

 ][1]